Swethavenkatesan20/swethavenkatesan20/README.md

 I’m currently working as Freelancer for companies for building responsive application.

-I have previously worked in Accenture for 1.6 years in both frontend and backend and project deployment.
+I have previously worked in Accenture for 1.6 years in both frontend backend and project deployment.

 I am a certified FULLSTACK developer, with wide range of knowledge and expertise in MERN Stack web development with ReactJS , Redux , Node.js ,Express,mongoDB, JavaScript, HTML, and CSS.
 Experienced in building responsive and user-friendly web applications.